School of Languages, Literatures, Cultures and Linguistics

 - Professor Desmond O’Connor, a leading researcher in the field of Italian Studies in Australia, has kindly contributed an introduction to the forthcoming book I diari d’internamento di Federico Bonisoli: la lingua e il “bel dire” di un fascista italo-australiano.
 Here is a preview of the Italian text: Prefazione Allo scoppio della seconda guerra mondiale risiedevano in Australia circa 30.000 ...
 Read more

-- PhD candidate Mia Spizzica’s new research initiative has been advertised in the Italian newspaper Il Globo.
+- New research initiative advertised in local Italian newspaper PhD candidate Mia Spizzica’s new research initiative has been advertised in the Italian newspaper Il Globo.
 The local Italian media which includes the radio station ReteItalia, the Sydney based newspaper La Fiamma and Melbourne’s Il Globo is collaborating in a project aimed at gathering information and historical data about the life of Italians in the years 1935 to 1945. ...
-Read more

 - New book presented on Italian TV Raffaele Lampugnani’s latest book La prima traduzione italiana de La Celestina: primo commento linguistico e critico agli inizi del Cinquecento (Firenze: Olschki, 2015) was presented and reviewed on the book show AMICO LIBRO on the Italian television channel TELE DEHON on 17th April 2016.